tylerharter/cs301-projects/fall19/p8/stage2.md

 Can you add a parameter to a previously created function to deal with this extra constraint (i.e., a minimum number of movies)?

-#### Question 39: who are the 6 best directors, if we only count directors having at least 3 movies?
+#### Question 39: who are the best directors, if we only count directors having at least 5 movies and rating at least 8?

 #### Question 40: who are the 3 best actors, if we only count actors having at least 5 movies?